Introducing the Poseidon Mastermind and its 5 Founding Principles

 Let’s dive in.

 FIRST: Make it Exclusive — The Mastermind is for 8–10 founders, hand chosen by the Poseidon team.

 Poseidon invested early in Green Thumb Industries, Ascend Wellness, Flowhub, Headset and Bastcore.
 CanopyBoulder invested early in BDS Analytics, Wurk, Front Range Biosciences and Weller.
 We know cannabis entrepreneurship.

 We also know how to be selective.
 We don’t chase deals that don’t fit our return profile.
-Half of the fund targets initial post-seed investments of $250K to $500K.
-Half of the fund is reserved for Series A and beyond.
 Our founders have traction and are thinking of how to scale.
 We will be with them all the way.
-So if our companies need more capital than our Fund is allowed to provide — our LPs can step up during later stage rounds alongside us.
+So if our companies need more capital than they have access to, we can support them in fundraising .

 We’ve seen how Poseidon and CanopyBoulder founders support one another, and we respect the authenticity of the network.
 Entree is exclusive and valuable.
 It helps companies get to scale faster.